FlutterDevPub/Blog/Building a simple distributed database/Post.md

 const MembersToNotify = 2
 ```

 Now let's get to the actual functioning of the application.
 First we'll have to start an instance of serf, using two variables.
-The address of our instance in the network and the -optional- address of the cluster to joing.
+The address of our instance in the network and the -optional- address of the cluster to join.

 ```go
 func main() {